LourencoMelo/ISEP-LAPR2/LAPR2-2020-G010-Application/Readme.txt

 																								- "Clear stats".
 If you press this button the mean and standard deviation will be cleared.
 																								- "Go back".
 If you press this button, the stats window will close and you will get back to the manager menu.

-7º - Close the app in "X" button form any window.
+7º - Close the app in "X" button from any window.